No criminal activity found at meat processing facility

-BRISTOL, Va. — No criminal activity was found at a Washington County meat processing facility, but a U.S. Department of Agriculture Food Safety and Inspection Service violation was reported, the county sheriff said Tuesday.
+BRISTOL, Va. — After receiving a report that a steer had been shot six times at a Washington County meat processing facility, authorities issued a violation but found no criminal activity, the county sheriff said Tuesday.

 Post a comment as